-Mixing imported image types (Advanced colour management)
+Mixing imported image types (Advanced color

 If you place multiple RGB images-mixed non-photographic and photographic-into an office application file, a single CRD may not optimize output for all the images.
 In this case, you may want the photographic images to bypass the CRD altogether.
-To accomplish this, open the photographic image in CMYK mode with a pixel-editing application, such as Photoshop, and perform colour correction.
+To accomplish this, open the photographic image in CMYK mode with a pixelediting application, such as Photoshop, and perform color correction.
 Save the image as a Photoshop EPS and import it into the document.

 There are few differences among office applications with regard to Fiery printing.
-To specify print options and colour management settings, follow the instructions in the Colour Guide Chapter 1.
+To specify print options and color management settings, follow the instructions in the Color Guide Chapter 1.
 To specify these options, you must use a PostScript Level 2 (or later) printer driver, such as an Adobe PostScript Printer Driver.

 Because office applications send RGB data to the Fiery, your choice of RGB Source and Rendering Style settings are important.
-Specify the appropriate CRD for the desired colour effect (see the Colour Guide Chapter 1).
+Specify the appropriate CRD for the desired color effect (see the Color Guide Chapter 1).